shantoislam6/shopify-next/README.md

 This template uses React Server Components, Server Actions, `Suspense`, `useOptimistic`, and more.

-<h3 id="v1-note"></h3>

-> Note: Looking for Next.js Commerce v1?
-View the [code](https://github.com/vercel/commerce/tree/v1), [demo](https://commerce-v1.vercel.store), and [release notes](https://github.com/vercel/commerce/releases/tag/v1).

-## Providers

-Vercel will only be actively maintaining a Shopify version [as outlined in our vision and strategy for Next.js Commerce](https://github.com/vercel/commerce/pull/966).

-Vercel is happy to partner and work with any commerce provider to help them get a similar template up and running and listed below.
-Alternative providers should be able to fork this repository and swap out the `lib/shopify` file with their own implementation while leaving the rest of the template mostly unchanged.

 - Shopify (this repository)
 - [BigCommerce](https://github.com/bigcommerce/nextjs-commerce) ([Demo](https://next-commerce-v2.vercel.app/))
 - [Ecwid by Lightspeed](https://github.com/Ecwid/ecwid-nextjs-commerce/) ([Demo](https://ecwid-nextjs-commerce.vercel.app/))